 The project will also focus on the group of phoniatrists and audiologists.

-This project offers help to everyone mentioned above in the form of comprehensive information processed in an interactive online form, available both on the appropriate project website and as an application on smart mobile phones (nowadays increasingly popular apps).
+This project offers help to everyone mentioned above in the form of comprehensive information processed in an interactive online form, available both on the appropriate project website.
 The project is solved within the project partnership of 3 countries: the Czechia, Slovakia and Slovenia, because the situation in these countries is more or less similar.

 The goal of the project is also the refutation the false claims that IL technology serving as a means of communication for people who use a hearing aid or have a operated cochlear implant is outdated and therefore not worth pursuing further.
 The opposite is true.
 ILs are experiencing a renaissance in developed countries around the world.
 The output of this project will not only be comprehensive, clear and online accessible information about the latest trends in the field, but also a methodology for how to spread this information as effectively as possible among deaf and intact society.
 This methodology will be used as part of the project even after its completion for educational activities for both the deaf and the hearing professional public.
 In accordance with this methodology, webinars, seminars, courses for both target groups and other educational activities will be organized.